Transport in Stockholm: Airport transport

-The rapid public transport to and from the airports in Stockholm are handled a bit separately than the regular land based public transport as handled by SL, thus they have their own tickets and pricing structure.
-It is also possible to take regular public transport to and from the airports, but that typically means one has to change between some buses or trains and the trip takes more time.

 Arlanda Airport

 Being the largest airport in Sweden, it is connected to Stockholm by several means.
 Arlanda Express provides an airport rail link service between the airport and Stockholm Central Station.
 It is by far the fastest connection, but also the most expensive.
-Other possibility is to take a commuter train (Pendeltåg) No. 40 that passes through the airport on its shuttling between Uppsala and Stockholm City Station, but a special fee is applied.
+Other possibility is to take a commuter train (Pendeltåg) No. 40 that passes through the airport on its shuttling between Uppsala and Stockholm City Station, but a special surcharge is applied.
 This is because Arlanda Express has been built as a public–private partnership project, with the winner having a monopoly on rail transport to the airport.
 Other rail operators like SL are therefore obliged to pay fees to Arlanda Express.
-Flygbussarna provides shuttle bus connection from airport to cityterminalen.
+Flygbussarna provides shuttle bus connection from the airport to cityterminalen.

-Other airports

 Bromma Airport is connected via tram line 31 (Tvärbanan).
 Flygbussarna provides an airport bus service to and from all four airports associated with Stockholm: Stockholm-Arlanda Airport, Stockholm-Bromma Airport, Stockholm-Skavsta Airport, and Stockholm-Västerås Airport.